Supporting Persons with Disabilities in Enhancing their Quality of Life. Evenings, Overnights & Weekend hours available.

 3. Maintains required certifications.

-4. Attends all mandatory orientation and training activities, scheduled staff meetings and in-services/training as
+4. Attends all mandatory orientation and training activities, scheduled staff meetings, and in-services/training as requested by Supervisor.

 6. Uses communication skills to participate effectively as a team member.

 7. Uses equipment and supplies efficiently and informs Supervisor of shortages/needs.

 8. Accurately documents work hours performed on time sheets/MITC and task sheets and submits them promptly to Supervisor for approval.